 Option Description Use the latest backup, but not older than 60 days Allows you to use the most recent backup registered with Recovery Manager for Active Directory (RMAD) for a given domain controller.
 Use latest backup created before <date> and after <date></date></date> Allows you to specify a date range and use the most recent backup from that range for a particular domain controller.
-Use backups on DCs whenever possible Not supported for BMR backups.
-When this check box is selected, RMAD first searches DCs to be restored for backups that meet the criteria you have specified.
-If no suitable backups found on the DCs, RMAD will search the Forest Recovery Console computer for backups.
-By selecting this check box, you can avoid unnecessary backup file copying from the Forest Recovery Console to the DCs to be restored and thus speed up the recovery process.
+Use backups on DCs whenever possible (enabled by Default) Not supported for BMR backups.
+When this check box is selected, RMAD first searches for DCs to be restored from the backups that meet the criteria you have specified.
+If no suitable backups are found for the DCs, RMAD will then search the Remote Storage (UNC path) for Backups.
+If no suitable backup are found on Remote Storage, RMAD then looks for backups on the local storage located on the Forest Recovery Console computer.
+With this check box selected by default, you can avoid any unnecessary backup files being copied from the Forest Recovery Console to the DCs, to be restored, and thus speed up the recovery process.